DenTelezhkin/DTTableViewManager/README.md

 In the end, view controller is left with following stuff:

-* Set mapping between data model class and cell class.
+* Register mapping between data model class and cell class.
 * Populate table view with data models

 When view controller manages insertion, deletion, or moves items, it always struggles to keep datasource and table view in sync.
 DTTableViewManager does this automatically.
 View controller handles data models - table view is automatically updated.